+points

+First semester 25

+Second semester 22

+11.4602 Introduction to Computing 2

+Graduation Project 8

+Elective Subjects

-First semester Second semester 11.4602 Introduction to Computing Graduation Project points 25 22 2 8 Elective Subjects Minimum credit points which must be taken from subjects offered by the Department of General Studies.
-6 Minimum credit points which must be taken from subjects offered by the Faculty of Architecture.
+Minimum credit points which must be taken from subjects offered by the Department of General Studies.

+Minimum credit points which must be taken from subjects offered by the Faculty of Architecture.
 These may be either core or elective subjects.

-43 Maximum credit points which may be taken from subjects offered by universities and approved institutions, other than the Faculty of Architecture, and approved by the Head of School.
-34 140
+Maximum credit points which may be taken from subjects offered by universities and approved institutions, other than the Faculty of Architecture, and approved by the Head of School.